DavesCodeMusings/school-coding-lab/docs/rpi/README.txt

-This is where you will find documentation for setting up things on your Raspberry Pi development workstation.
+This is where you will find documentation for setting up things on your lab's Raspberry Pi computers.